-Often, when we talk about our company, we say something like "We are the market leader for XYZ.
+Often, when we talk about our company, we say something like: "We are the market leader for XYZ.
 We have 190 branches and sell our products to 22 different countries.
-We also invest 10% of our revenue in R&D [research and development]."
+We also invest 10% of our revenue in R&D."